Back toFor Youth Page

 How do I become a member?

-Applicants must be rising high school sophomores, juniors, or seniors.
-Bi-weekly meetings occur on Mondays from 4:30 to 6:30 p.m. at Oasis.
-Committee meetings and service projects require a commitment of approximately 2–4 hours per week. ***The application period for the 2024-2025 school year is now closed.
+Applicants must be rising high school freshmen, sophomores, juniors, or seniors.
+Weekly meetings occur on Mondays from 4:30 to 6:30 p.m. at Oasis.
+Committee meetings and service projects require a commitment of approximately 2–4 hours per week.

 Email Alyssa Vega for more information.